FIND YOUR LOCAL TRANSPORT PROVIDER

 For information on local transport, select your area to be taken to your local transport website

-The findings of our work on this Strategic Development Corridor will inform our long-term Investment Programme to provide a pipeline of projects to support economic growth in the North between now and 2050.
-Our work on this corridor is looking at the case for improving east-west connectivity between some of the major economic and population centres of the North, including Liverpool, Warrington and Cheshire, Manchester, Sheffield and Hull, along with four major ports, and four international airports.
+The outputs of this Strategic Development Corridor commission have informed our Investment Programme to provide a pipeline of projects to support economic growth in the North between now and 2050.
+Looking at the case for improving east-west connectivity between some of the major economic and population centres of the North, including Liverpool, Warrington and Cheshire, Manchester, Sheffield and Hull, along with four major ports, and four airports.

 The North’s prime and enabling capabilities are highly represented in this economic area.
 The corridor is home to globally significant businesses, supply chains and economic assets with major sector representation and international competitive advantages in advanced manufacturing, low-carbon energy and logistics.
 This includes the Energy Estuary in Hull and the Humber Ports and the intermodal rail freight hub at iPort in Doncaster, the Advanced Manufacturing Research Centre and Innovation corridor in Sheffield City Region, advanced materials specialities in Greater Manchester and logistics strengths along the Mersey estuary and into Liverpool City Region.